Outlines the main characteristics of strategic and total reward, and looks at designing and implementing a reward strategy across the organisation

-Market pricing and job evaluation help employers gather data internally and externally on the roles in their organisation and equivalent jobs or roles in other companies or sectors.
-Effective interpretation of this data is key, but it can often help organisations implement fair and competitive pay structures for current and prospective employees.
+Market pricing and job evaluation help HR gather data internally and externally on the roles in their organisation and equivalent jobs or roles in other employers or sectors.
+Effective interpretation of this data is key, but it can often help reward management professionals to implement fair and competitive pay structures for current and prospective employees.

 This factsheet introduces the fundamentals of marketing pricing and job evaluation.
 It outlines the different approaches to market pricing and offers information on the different sources of pay data.
 It provides guidance on choosing the right type of job evaluation scheme (analytical or non-analytical) and gives examples of the sorts of factors often assessed.
 Finally, it suggests factors for organisations to consider when implementing their chosen job evaluation scheme.

 Job evaluation and market pricing exercises need to be carried out and reviewed regularly to ensure they continue to meet changing business needs.
 Job evaluation and market pricing assess the role, not the person doing it, and should be based on a fair, transparent system that is effectively communicated and understood by employees.

 The type of approach chosen will depend on organisational needs, but any individuals making decisions on job roles must be impartial and may require training in the chosen system.

 Market pricing is a way of collecting data on the pay rates for similar jobs in other organisations to establish their market rate and track movements in those rates.
 The aim is to set the organisation’s own pay rates at an appropriate level to recruit and retain the staff it needs.

 Although the concept of a market rate for a job is common, there’s no such thing as an accurate single rate of pay for a job or role, and rates may vary within the same occupation and in the same location.

 It’s important for employers to consider how to interpret the data collected and where the organisation wants to position its salary and total remuneration levels in relation to the market.